 Before you submit your application please contact your local dog warden to discuss your requirements.

-- Apply for a licence to operate an animal boarding establishment licence
+- Apply for an animal boarding licence (pdf 152KB)

-- Change an animal boarding establishment licence online
+- Apply to renew an animal boarding licence (pdf 152KB)

-- Apply for an animal boarding licence (pdf 129KB)
+- Apply for an animal home boarding licence (pdf 151KB)

-- Apply to renew an animal boarding licence (pdf 114KB)
+- Apply to renew an animal home boarding licence (pdf 150KB)

 Submit completed applications to Public Health team.

 Once the application form together with all supporting documentation has been submitted, you should have a response from us within, one month, being the target completion period.
 If you have not heard from us within the target completion period then please make contact.